hmchen47/DataScience/Stats/ProbStatsPython/05-ProbIntro.md

       + A. Björn will lose first set
       + B. Björn will lose first set but win match
     + Survey: 72% choose B $\to$ again $B \subseteq A \to \Pr(B) \leq \Pr(A)$
-  + 1981: reach final, won first set, lost match
+  + 1981: reach final, won first set, lost match to John McEnroe
   + 1983: age 26, retired

 + The ultimate reward